saai07/Hazelnut_defects_detection/README.md

 # Hazelnut_defects_detection

-# here i have used clip for anomnoly detection
+# here i have used clip for anomnoly detection for Hazelnut